 Most of us love having money.
 But we are much less enthused about putting in the work to educate ourselves about the best ways to get more cash.

-Survey respondents say they regret their lack of willingness to learn more about the financial opportunities available to them, with 20% of respondents wishing they had taken the time to learn more about financial products.
+Survey respondents said they regret their lack of willingness to learn more about the financial opportunities available to them, with 20% of respondents wishing they had taken the time to learn more about financial products.

 3. Consulted a financial adviser

 A great financial adviser can make the difference between a robust retirement and just getting by.
-The survey respondents seem to grasp this idea, with 22% saying they wish they had sought the guidance of a financial professional.
+The survey respondents seem to grasp this idea, with 22% saying they wished they had sought the guidance of a financial professional.